echogarden-project/echogarden/docs/Options.md

 **OpenAI Cloud**:
 * `openAICloud.apiKey`: API key (required)
 * `openAICloud.model`: model to use.
-When using the default provider (OpenAI), can only be `whisper-1`.
+When using the default provider (OpenAI), can be `whisper-1`, `gpt-4o-mini-transcribe` or `gpt-4o-transcribe`.
 For a custom provider, like Groq, see its documentation
 * `openAICloud.organization`: organization identifier.
 Optional
 * `openAICloud.baseURL`: override the default endpoint used by the API.
 For example, set `https://api.groq.com/openai/v1` to use Groq's OpenAI-compatible API instead of the default one.
 Optional
 * `openAICloud.temperature`: temperature.
 Choosing `0` uses a dynamic temperature approach.
 Defaults to `0`